* Euro, GBP belted after central banks surprise with guidance

 * Leaves Fed alone with tapering plans, to benefit of USD

-The dollar could extend its gains if the upcoming U.S. employment figures show improvements in line with the Fed's forecast.
+The dollar could extend its gains, possibly to test its near three-year high against a basket of currencies hit in May, if the upcoming U.S. employment figures show improvements in line with the Fed’s forecast.

 “At the moment, I see few reasons to sell the dollar given relative strength in the U.S. economy.
 Even if today’s numbers are weak, that is unlikely to lead to a long downtrend in the dollar,” said a trader at a Japanese trading house.